OliverM1000/omPlot/README.md

 # omPlot
-lightweight Java Script data plotter
+A lightweight and simple Java Script data plotter